Get A Life, Archer!

 Woodville over the Derbyshire/Leicestershire border.
 Grammar School is analgous to high school in the United States.

-Me Mother (Barbara Jessie Archer nee Hardwick) was born in Brizlincote Cottages, Bretby on 14th August,
+Me Mother (Barbara Jessie Archer nee Hardwick) was born in Brizlincote Cottages, Bretby in 1928 and

-1928 and grew up in Bretby which is on the Derbyshire/Staffordshire border between Swadlincote
+grew up in Bretby which is on the Derbyshire/Staffordshire border between Swadlincote and Burton-on-Trent.

-Me Dad (James Ronald) was born at 65 Church Street, Church Gresley on 28th October, 1925 and grew up in Church
+Me Dad (James Ronald) was born at 65 Church Street, Church Gresley in 1925 and grew up in Church Gresley

-Rovers Football Club.
-He played for the Rovers in the 1940s and his uncle was involved with the club at
+Football Club.
+He played for the Rovers in the 1940s and his uncle was involved with the club at the turn

-the turn of the Century.
-The Archers house was literally just over the wall from the Moat Ground where the Rovers
+of the Century.
+The Archers house was literally just over the wall from the Moat Ground where the Rovers play.

-play.
 Me Dad also served in the Royal Air Force and the British Army during World War II.
-During his army days,
+During his army days, he served

-he served in India and in Ireland.
-Me Dad was one of nine children; Robert (Bob), Oswald (Oz), William
+in India and in Ireland.
+Me Dad was one of nine children; Robert (Bob), Oswald (Oz), William (Bill),

-(Bill), John (Jack), Catherine (Cath), Agnes, Phyllis and Winnifred (Winnie) were his
+John (Jack), Catherine (Cath), Agnes, Phyllis and Winnifred (Winnie) were his siblings.
+All

-siblings.
-All except me Auntie Winnie have passed away.
-Me Dad died at The Queens Hospital, Burton-on-Trent on
+except me Auntie Winnie have passed away.
+Me Dad died at The Queens Hospital, Burton-on-Trent in 2007, aged 81,

-1st July, 2007, aged 81, after a short battle with lung cancer.
-He was cremated at Bretby Crematorium and his ashes
+after a short battle with lung cancer.
+He was cremated at Bretby Crematorium and his ashes were spread by Joy and

-were spread in the National Forest immediately behind our old home at 34 Bernard Street, Woodville, as per his
+I in the National Forest immediately behind our old home at 34 Bernard Street, Woodville, as per his wishes.

-Me Sister (Joy Ann) was born on 29th March, 1961 at 15 Granville Street, Woodville.
-She currently lives near
+Me Sister (Joy Ann) was born in 1961 at 15 Granville Street, Woodville.
+She currently lives near Rugby, Warwickshire.

 After me Mother passed away, me sister and I put our childhood home at 34 Bernard Street, Woodville up for sale.